Richard Luhanga

 Richard Chikoko Luhanga is a Malawian police officer and public servant who serves as the Inspector General of Police of the Malawi Police Service.
-He was appointed to the position in October 2025 by President Peter Mutharika as part of a national government and security leadership reshuffle.
+He was appointed in October 2025 by President Peter Mutharika.

-Early career
+Life

 Luhanga was born in Bolero, Rumphi District, Northern Malawi.
 He is Tumbuka by tribe.
-Before his appointment as Inspector General, he held several positions within the Malawi Police Service, including serving as Northern Region Commissioner of Police.
+Before his appointment as Inspector General, he was the Northern Region Commissioner of Police.